Shruti8196/Score-Prediction-ML-/README.md

 i.e. in the same folder from where you will run the commands in the prompt.

 Libraries to be installed-
-Open the Anaconda Prompt and install if not available-
+Open the Anaconda Prompt and install the following libraries:
 1. pip install numpy
 2. pip install pandas
 3. pip install matplotlib